dBildungsplattform/ldap-testing-helper/README.md

 GRANT_TYPE=password
 TOKEN_URL=http://localhost:8080/realms/SPSH/protocol/openid-connect/token

-Currently there are 2 Different Migrations which can be set in the env.list (SCHOOLS & PERSONS).
+Currently there are 3 Different Migrations which can be set in the env.list (SCHOOLS & CLASSES & PERSONS).
-Depending on the chosen Migration Further Parameters need to be set
+The migrations build on each other an need to be run in Order 1.
+SCHOOLS, 2.
+CLASSES, 3.PERSONS Depending on the chosen Migration Further Parameters need to be set

 1. SCHHOLS
    - This Migration migrates all Schools in the LDAP and enriches the data for public schools using an Excel Table
+2. CLASSES
+   - This Migration migrates all Classes in the LDAP
-2. PERSONS
+3. PERSONS
-   - This Migration migrates persones with their roles.
+   - This Migration migrates persones with their roles and merges schooladmins.